orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 ## Introduction

-Event marketing, an outbound marketing method which allows companies to proactively reach out potentional clients; according to the nature of each trade show, a company could employ different strategies and tactics to achieve goals such as raising brand awareness, generating new leads, and expanding business scope.
-Therefore, it is essential for B2B marketers to curate and execute an end-to-end marketing plan for trade shows with meticulous preparation; that said, including goals and strategies, venue booking and setup, budget plan, and pre-engagement and post-engagement.
+Event marketing, an outbound marketing method, allows companies to proactively reach potential clients.
+Depending on the nature of each trade show, a company can employ different strategies to achieve goals such as raising brand awareness, generating new leads, and expanding business scope.
+For B2B marketers, it is essential to curate and execute an end-to-end marketing plan for trade shows, including goals and strategies, venue booking and setup, budget planning, and pre- and post-event engagement.

-Today, I would like to demonstrate my approaches of preparing a fictional SaaS startup in Medtech to one of the biggest event in the industry.
+Today, I will demonstrate my approach to preparing a fictional SaaS Medtech startup for one of the industry's biggest events.

 ## Fictional Company and Background Setting

 **Medivista AG**, a pioneering fictional startup founded in 2024 in Lausanne, offers advanced AI-powered medical image analysis for neurological diseases and patient profile management services.

-As a thriving company, we are eager to raise brand awareness and build solid credibility for our product: MedInsight AI.
-This platform gathers and analyzes medical images using cutting-edge AI algorithms for early lesion detection while maintaining patient profiles.
+As a thriving company, we are eager to raise brand awareness and build credibility for our product, MedInsight AI.
+This platform uses cutting-edge AI algorithms to gather and analyze medical images for early lesion detection while maintaining patient profiles.

 ## Target Trade Show: EURETINA 2024